 The MKII FV-SR as delivered

 Reports on earlier versions noted that the rail mount screws were frequently loose as received but current samples seem to be tight and secure.
+If yours is, a little Loc-Tite fixes things.

 The stock on the current versions has a fully floated barrel with no forearm contact, an improvement over some of the earlier versions where there was some interference, but the stock is still not fully stiff.
 This bothers some people.